Log in

 • A collective agreement must be concluded with your employees,

-• And the joint committee must be consulted for advice in advance.
+• And the joint committee must be consulted for advice beforehand.

 How do I implement night work from now on?